jbird186/Cchess/README.md

 * `auto`: Enable automatic play for the current player.
 * `<move>`: Enter a legal move in algebraic coordinates (e.g., `e2e4`, `g7g8q`).
 Promotion suffixes: `n`=Knight, `b`=Bishop, `r`=Rook, `q`=Queen.

 Some commands can be preloaded when launching the engine.
+Commands are executed in order, allowing you to start the engine with predefined behavior without interactive input.
 For example:

 ```bash
 ./build/bin/chess auto lock